 - A consumer paying a merchant or service provider.

-- A business paying a dealer, wholesaler, or supplier for the products purchased (business-to-business or B2B).
+- A business pays a dealer, wholesaler, or supplier for purchased products (business-to-business or B2B).

 - A customer transferring funds from one bank to another.

-- An employer paying an employee by depositing the salary directly to his/her checking account.
+- An employer pays an employee by depositing the salary directly into his/her checking account.

-- A taxpayer transferring the funds to the local organizations or the IRS (Internal Revenue Service) online.
+- A taxpayer transfers the funds to the local organizations or the IRS (Internal Revenue Service) online.

 Benefits of Using ACH Payment Processing

 - Forget Payment Dates Without Worrying.
-Customers don’t need to remember payment dates, and hence won’t miss any.
-It ensures that they pay their bills on time in case of recurring payments, freeing you from headaches.
+Customers don’t need to remember payment dates and won’t miss any.
+It ensures they pay their bills on time in case of recurring payments, freeing them from headaches.
 It also saves them from being charged a fine.

 - It’s Eco-Friendly.
-The ACH payment process is totally electronic, and customers won’t need to write out paper checks.
+The ACH payment process is electronic; customers won’t need to write paper checks.
 This is why it is also completely environment-friendly.

 - Efficient Payment Tracking.
 It is much easier to track payments in ACH transfers since the payee’s name is reflected on your financial software or bank statement.

 - Lower Transaction Fees.
-ACH payments usually have much lower transaction fees compared to credit card processing fees.
+ACH payments usually have much lower transaction fees than credit card processing fees.
 For example, for a $500 transaction, the following processing fees can be expected across different payment modes:

 - ACH Transfer: $0.60

-Clearly, the credit card charges can really add up to a heart-wrenching amount as your business scales!
+The credit card charges can add up to a heart-wrenching amount as your business scales!

 - Flexible and Convenient.
-ACH transfers, as mentioned earlier, is convenient for both the consumer and the merchant.
-One doesn’t need to write out paper checks, generate paper invoices, or make bank trips.
+As mentioned earlier, ACH transfers are convenient for consumers and merchants.
+One doesn’t need to write paper checks, generate invoices, or make bank trips.
 In short, customers can enjoy increased flexibility while making ACH payments.

 - Automation Everywhere.
-Using ACH transfers, you can set up a recurring billing schedule, after which there’s no need to remember billing dates.
-So far as your buyer has authorized the set billing schedule, you are good to go!
+You can set up a recurring billing schedule using ACH transfers, after which there’s no need to remember billing dates.
+You’re good to go as long as your buyer has authorized the set billing schedule!

-You can use a payment processing program, to create and send invoices to your customers automatically.
-In brief, using ACH transactions, you can enjoy automated invoicing, payment tracking, and of course, the payment!
+You can use a payment processing program to create and send your customers invoices automatically.
+In brief, you can enjoy automated invoicing, tracking, and payment using ACH transactions!

 - You Get Paid Faster, Too.
-You get paid faster with ACH, since there’s no question of forgetting dates.
-Besides, since the payment process is automated and the payment amount is pulled from the buyer’s account automatically with their prior approval, you are more likely to get paid, provided that the accounts are well-funded.
+You get paid faster with ACH since there’s no question of forgetting dates.
+Besides, since the payment process is automated and the payment amount is automatically pulled from the buyer’s account with their prior approval, you are more likely to get paid, provided the accounts are well-funded.

 - You Enjoy Preferred Funding.
 Banks don’t give equal priority to all checking account transactions.
-Although policies differ from bank to bank, typically, they will process electronic payments first.
+Although policies differ from bank to bank, they typically process electronic payments first.

 - For example, let’s assume that a consumer has $2000 in his/her checking account.
-Now, if you process an $1100 ACH payment and another merchant processes another $1000 paper check on the same day, then the bank will approve your payment first, and you get paid.
-While the other merchant receives a bounced check notice!
+Now, if you process an $1100 ACH payment and another merchant processes another $1000 paper check on the same day, then the bank will approve your payment first, and you will get paid—while the other merchant receives a bounced check notice!

 - Fewer Disputes.
 Using ACH, you can have only three possible disputes –